allthingslinux/tux/docs/content/reference/sbom.md

 icon: material/invoice-text-check
 hide:
   - toc
+tags:
+  - reference
+  - sbom
+  - dependencies
 ---
+---

 # Software Bill of Materials (SBOM)

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 This page provides a comprehensive list of all dependencies used in Tux, including their licenses and versions.
 This information is essential for software supply chain security and legal compliance.